Volumnia Cytheris

 Her rejection of Cornelius Gallus reportedly provided the theme for Virgil's tenth Eclogue.
-Gallus refers to her in his work under the name Lycoris.
+Gallus refers to her in his work under the name Lycoris, which alludes to one of the names "Lycoreus" the god Apollo, Greek god of music.

 She is one of few free influential Roman courtesans mentioned by her contemporaries, others being Praecia and Chelidon.
+Cytheris' fate is unknown and she is not mentioned in any sources after a certain point.